Raw materials to produce plant proteins

-Proteins can be modified by thermal, physical, and enzymatic means in order to change their sensory and technofunctional properties.
+Proteins can be modified by thermal, physical, enzymatic, and fermentation processes to change their sensory and technofunctional properties.
 The way plant proteins are treated during their manufacture determines their properties.
 For example, enzymatic hydrolysis can be used to improve the solubility, emulsifying properties, and foaming activity of a protein ingredient.
-Even the allergenicity of vegetable proteins can be influenced by modification.
+Even the allergenicity of plant proteins can be influenced.
 Depending on the protein raw materials and target application we can adapt the processing steps in order to develop food ingredients having customized sensory and functional properties.
 The properties of protein ingredients can also be optimized using specific combinations of plant protein ingredients.

 Commercially available plant proteins differ in their quality and hence in their potential applications.
-Key quality criteria are not only the shelf-life, taste, and odor but also, for example, their viscosity properties and purity, as measured by the amount of byproducts that are present.
+Key quality criteria are not only the shelf-life, taste, and odor but also, for example, their viscosity properties and purity, as measured by the amount of accompanying substances that are present.
 In addition to their functional properties such as for structure formation, structure stabilization, and emulsification, other important quality criteria of plant proteins are their biological value and digestibility.